It’s confession time. I’m a terrible pen pal and as with so many things in life, it’s because I mean well.

 And your bonus is…

-As a bonus the postcard with the brief notes about my response (a sticky note would work well too) reminds me what I said in the letter, questions I answered and topics I raised.
+As a bonus, the postcard with the brief notes about my response (a sticky note would work well too) reminds me of what I said in the letter, the questions I answered and the topics I raised.

 How quickly do you respond to your penpals? any tips for letter writing procrastinators?

 P.S.
-Our ‘Say Hello‘ bundle is perfect if you’re getting started with letter writing and was something fun to write in.
+Our ‘Say Hello‘ bundle is perfect if you’re getting started with letter writing and want something fun to write in.